 Comparing the current Average Collection Period ratio to previous years’ ratios shows whether collections improve or worsen over time.

 If your current ratio is lower now than it was previously, it means, on average, that your company is collecting receivables in fewer days than before.
 Conversely, a higher ratio means it now takes longer to collect receivables and could indicate a problem.

 Compared to Competitors’ Ratios

 The Average Collection Period ratio can also be compared to competitors’ ratios, either individually or grouped.
 It can be used as a benchmark to determine if you might need to tighten or loosen your credit policy relative to what the competition might be offering in terms of credit.

 What Are the Limitations of Using the Average Collection Period Ratio?

 The average collection period ratio is limited in that it does not have much meaning on its own.
 However, comparing it to previous years’ ratios or the credit terms of your company will provide you with meaningful data that can indicate whether you have an accounts receivable problem or not.

 The Average Collection Period ratio is an essential metric for businesses that rely on receivables for cash flow.
-If clients are taking too long to pay invoices, a company may not always have the necessary cash on hand to operate the business and meet financial obligations.
+The most recent data shows that 49% of B2B invoices produced in the U.S. become overdue.
+Regularly calculating your Average Collection Period ratio can prevent each invoice you send from becoming a part of that statistic.
+Otherwise, if you allow clients to regularly take too long to pay invoices, your business may not have the cash on hand to operate how you’d like and meet financial obligations.